TrickAndTrack/HTML/README.md

 ### meta tag

 - META tags basically provide more informtion to browser about our webpage and much like the entire header really but the meta tags provide meta data.
+- Character encoding: Character encoding refers to the way characters are represented and stored in a computer's memory.
+- <meta> tag: The <meta> tag is an HTML tag used to provide metadata about the HTML document.
+It is placed in the <head> section of the HTML document, and its purpose is to convey information about the document to the browser or search engines.
+- charset attribute: The charset attribute is used within the <meta> tag to specify the character encoding of the HTML document.

+- UTF-8 (Unicode Transformation Format 8-bit) is a widely used character encoding that can represent almost all characters from various writing systems in the world.
+It is backward compatible with ASCII (American Standard Code for Information Interchange), which means that the first 128 ASCII characters are represented the same way in UTF-8.

 ```
 <!DOCTYPE html>